Unissued SKS Cosmoline Removal

 Frequently Asked Questions

-The primary safety risk is leaving cosmoline in the firing pin channel.
-This can cause the firing pin to stick forward, leading to dangerous 'slam fires' where the rifle discharges automatically upon chambering a round.
+Leaving cosmoline in the firing pin channel can cause the firing pin to stick in the forward position.
+This can lead to dangerous 'slam fires,' where the rifle discharges automatically when a round is chambered, compromising safety.

 Related News